-Tool Country, State/Province Description Source i-Tree Harvest Carbon Calculator U.S. The i-Tree Harvest Carbon Calculator (originally known as the PRESTO Wood Calculator) allows land managers and landowners to estimate the amount of carbon stored in harvested wood products.
-Carbon estimates are based on harvest volume, geographic region, and wood type. https://harvest.itreetools.org Methods for calculating ecosystem and harvested carbon U.S. A publication with guidelines and default tables for estimating forest ecosystem carbon pools in the US and storage of harvested wood products in use and in landfills. https://www.nrs.fs.fed.us/pubs/8192 FORCARB2 U.S. and Ontario FORCARB2 produces estimates of carbon stocks and stock changes for forest ecosystems and forest products at 5-year intervals; it includes a new methodology for carbon in harvested wood products, updated initial inventory data, a revised algorithm for dead wood, and now includes public forest land, reserved forest land, and forest land of low productivity. https://www.nrs.fs.fed.us/pubs/ 35613 US Forest Carbon Calculation Tool U.S. The Carbon Calculation Tool 4.0, CCTv40.exe , is a computer application that reads publicly available forest inventory data collected by the U.S. Forest Service's Forest Inventory and Analysis Program (FIA) and generates state-level annualized estimates of carbon stocks on forest land based on FORCARB2 estimators. https://www.nrs.fs.fed.us/pubs/2394 EVALIDator U.S. Generates user-specified reports on forest inventory estimates, including forest carbon stocks and changes in dry biomass over time, using US Forest Inventory and Analysis (FIA) data. https://apps.fs.usda.gov/Evalidator/ evalidator.jsp Practitioner's Menu of Adaptation Strategies and Approaches for Forest Carbon Management U.S. Decision-support tool for incorporating adaptation considerations into current management objectives. https://forestadaptation.org/learn/ resource-finder/forest-carbon- menu-adaptation-and-mitigation- strategies-and-approaches USFS Climate Change Resource Center U.S. CCRC hosts several informational pages on forest carbon management. https://www.fs.usda.gov/ccrc/topics USFS Climate Change Resource Center - Library U.S. Library of tools related to forest carbon. https://www.fs.usda.gov/ccrc/ tools?field_topic_category_target id=5191 Forest-Climate Working Group U.S. FCWG hosts webinars that address a wide range of topics related to adaptation and mitigation. https://forestclimateworkinggroup.org
+Tool Country, State/Province Description Source CBM-CFS3 Canada (all) The operational-scale Carbon Budget Model of the Canadian Forest Sector (CBM-CFS3) is an aspatial, stand- and landscape-level modeling framework that simulates the dynamics of all forest carbon stocks required under the Kyoto Protocol (aboveground biomass, belowground biomass, litter, dead wood, and soil organic carbon).
+It complies with the carbon estimation methods outlined by the Intergovernmental Panel on Climate Change (IPCC).
+Link Generic Carbon Budget Model (GCBM) Canada (all) The GCBM is the next generation, fully spatial version of the CBM-CFS3 that the federal government is currently using for various internal research and collaborative projects.
+Contact FORECAST model Canada (BC, AB, SK, S. ON, NS) FORECAST is an ecosystem-based, stand-level, forest growth simulator.
+The model was designed to accommodate a wide variety of harvesting and silvicultural systems in order to compare and contrast their effect upon forest productivity, stand dynamics, and various biophysical indicators of non- timber values.
+Forest carbon is one of the outputs that can be modeled.
+Link FORCARB model Canada (ON) FORCARB is a U.S. developed model that the government of Ontario has modified for provincial use.
+The Ontario model is referred to as FORCARB- ON.
+The model can be used to project carbon storage in harvested wood products.
+Link i-Tree Harvest Carbon Calculator U.S. The i-Tree Harvest Carbon Calculator (originally known as the PRESTO Wood Calculator) allows land managers and landowners to estimate the amount of carbon stored in harvested wood products.
+Carbon estimates are based on harvest volume, geographic region, and wood type.
+Link products at 5-year intervals; it includes a new methodology for carbon in harvested wood products, updated initial inventory data, a revised algorithm for dead wood, and now includes public forest land, reserved forest land, and forest land of low productivity.
+US Forest Carbon Calculation Tool U.S. The Carbon Calculation Tool 4.0, CCTv40.exe , is a computer application that reads publicly available forest inventory data collected by the U.S. Forest Service's Forest Inventory and Analysis Program (FIA) and generates state-level annualized estimates of carbon stocks on forest land based on FORCARB2 estimators.
+Link EVALIDator U.S. Generates user-specified reports on forest inventory estimates, including forest carbon stocks and changes in dry biomass over time, using US Forest Inventory and Analysis (FIA) data.
+Link Practitioner's Menu of Adaptation Strategies and Approaches for Forest Carbon Management U.S. Decision-support tool for incorporating adaptation considerations into current management objectives.
+Link USFS Climate Change Resource Center U.S. CCRC hosts several informational pages on forest carbon management.
+Link USFS Climate Change Resource Center - Library U.S. Library of tools related to forest carbon.
+Link Forest- Climate Working Group U.S. FCWG hosts webinars that address a wide range of topics related to adaptation and mitigation.
+Link